heimrichhannot/contao-multi-column-editor-bundle/README.md

             // defaults to false
             'skipCopyValuesOnAdd' => false,
             'editorTemplate' => 'multi_column_editor_backend_default',
-            // add palette and subpalette if you need supalettes support 'palettes'    => [
+            // Optional: add palette and subpalette if you need supalettes support (otherwise all fields will be shows)
+            // Legends are supported since verison 2.8 'palettes'    => [
                 '__selector__' => ['field1'],
                 'default'      => 'field1',